TrustToken (TRU) One Day Trading Volume Reaches $529,282.00

-TrustToken (CURRENCY:TRU) traded 0.1% lower against the US dollar during the 1-day period ending at 23:00 PM E.T. on July 27th.
-TrustToken has a market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
-One TrustToken coin can now be purchased for $0.20 or 0.00000526 BTC on popular exchanges.
-In the last seven days, TrustToken has traded up 45.8% against the US dollar.
+TrustToken (CURRENCY:TRU) traded down 0.1% against the dollar during the 1-day period ending at 22:00 PM E.T. on August 2nd.
+Over the last week, TrustToken has traded up 45.8% against the dollar.
+One TrustToken coin can currently be bought for about $0.20 or 0.00000526 BTC on exchanges.
+TrustToken has a total market capitalization of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.